 Plus: This method helps you plan in advance for the infrequent expenses you may forget about.
 Seeing all due dates on one calendar can help you be prepared as opposed to surprised when the bill arrives.

 Minus: You will have to use this method in conjunction with another method to have a complete picture of your expenses.
-Infrequent expenses may have wide ranges (i.e. going in for an oil change and being told you need new brakes, spark plugs, etc.).
+Infrequent expenses may have wide ranges (i.e., going in for an oil change and being told you need new brakes, spark plugs, etc.).

-This system is the original running tally of income versus outflows.
+This system is the original running tally of income vs. outflows.
 If you receive your pay via direct deposit, be sure to check with your bank for the exact amount of the transaction before recording it in your checkbook register.
 Ideally, you can record transactions as they occur, adding inflows and subtracting outflows as you go.

 Plus: The register comes ready-made with your checkbook.
 It provides an existing template for recording transactions, so all you have to do is fill in the blanks and work through a bit of simple math.

 Minus: It is easy to forget to record a transaction.
-It is also easy to forget your checkbook, especially if you use a debit card for most transactions.
+It also is easy to forget your checkbook, especially if you use a debit card for most transactions.
 If you want spending figures by category, you will have to do some sorting on the back end.

 This system is a hybrid of the envelope system and a checkbook register.
 Each time you spend cash, record the transaction with a label designating the category.
 Each category has a limit or an expected amount before you begin spending and as you spend, you can subtract the expense from the budgeted amount for the corresponding category.

 Plus: Similar to a checkbook register, this system allows you to record expenditures as they occur with the added benefit of sorting by category at the same time.